-When we became home educators, there was a number of nuggets, i.e., bits of timeless wisdom, that we were blessed to receive very early on in our transition.
+When we became home educators, there were a number of nuggets, i.e., bits of timeless wisdom, that we were blessed to receive very early on in our transition.
 One of those nuggets was that if your child was in a traditional school environment, it would take about a year for them to “deprogram,” so to speak, and begin to accept homeschooling, with all its nuances, as a part of their everyday routine.
 If you are beginning a homeschool journey mid-year, you might anticipate some of the adjustments you will make in your home.
 The reality is that there might be a different set of bumps in the road than you think.

 There is a wealth of insight available regarding the practical steps to take when starting to homeschool in mid-year.
 You must become your first student, understanding the laws regarding homeschool in your state.
 If you are withdrawing your child from a traditional school setting, that process involves more than just not showing up in January; find out what forms must be completed and who has to be notified.
 Also, realize that school systems have priorities and agendas, too.
-Seek information, and pray about how to come against the unsolicited advice about why you are making a mistake to “do this” to your child—especially from those closest to you.
+Seek information, and pray about how to come against the unsolicited advice about why you are making a mistake to do “this” to your child—especially from those closest to you.
 Remember the Word gifted to us in Ephesians 6:12 that we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

 There is also a wealth of curriculum available.
 I often laugh when I hear stories from those who have homeschooled much longer than I have.
 They speak of the horrors of trying to find a supplier who would sell a book to a homeschooling family.
 As homeschoolers of the new millennium, our task is now to sift through an almost endless supply of vendors and e-mail solicitors.